mrhmatar/ab-perfectionism-analysis/README.md

 ### Study 1

-Study 1 examined associations between perfectionism and attentional allocation in a community sample of 202 participants.
-Eye movements were recorded during a free-viewing change-detection task.
+Study 1 examined associations between perfectionism and attentional allocation in a community sample (n = 202).

+Participants completed a free-viewing change-detection task while their eye movements were recorded.
+Each trial displayed five words simultaneously: one neutral, one positive, one negative, one success-related, and one failure-related word.
+Across successive displays, one word changed while the remaining words stayed constant.
+Participants pressed the spacebar when they detected the change and then selected the changed word.

+Word locations were rotated across trials so that semantic category was not confounded with a fixed screen position.
+Changes followed a category-based rule within each block, and participants were encouraged to identify that rule.
+The analyses distinguished the category of the area of interest being viewed from the category targeted by the change rule.

+Eye-tracking outcomes captured complementary stages of attentional allocation:

+- initial orienting, assessed through the probability of first or second fixation and proportional latency to first fixation;
+- early, intermediate, and late dwell-time proportions; and
+- dwell-time proportion across the complete trial.

+Response time indexed the speed with which participants detected a change.

 The analyses examined: